 Social impact experiments draw inspiration from “lean” experimentation used by Silicon Valley tech startups.
 Lean, like Agile and Scrum, is a software development approach.
-Lean uses a process of small-scale continuous experimentation in order to deliver maximum user value with minimum resources.
+Lean uses a process of small-scale continuous experimentation to deliver maximum user value with minimum resources.
 The approach is also customer-centric and relies on regular customer surveys and customer satisfaction metrics such as Net Promoter Score (NPS).

 A Lean project might test a basic version of their product in a single school first.
-Next, it will move onto two schools and finally the general public.
+Next, it will move on to two schools and, finally, the general public.
 All the while, project collaborators collect feedback and make changes based on customer input.

 Lean is a fast and efficient way to determine if the market shows a need for your product.
 This is known as product-market fit.
-Product-market fit is critical to demonstrate in order to receive investment.
+Product-market fit is critical to demonstrate to receive investment.

 Social impact experiment example